CaiptanSatiya/caiptanSatiya/README.md

 ---

-# 📌 Project:4 Customer Behavior Analysis Dashboard
+# Project 5: Customer Behavior Analysis Dashboard

 ## Objective:
 This project focuses on analyzing customer purchasing behavior and preferences to uncover insights related to product performance, customer demographics, and subscription adoption.
 An interactive dashboard was developed to support data-driven decisions across marketing, sales, and customer retention strategies.